Building A First Aid Kit Perfect for Camping and Travel

 Travel Tip: Next time you visit your optometrist, ask for a new contact lens solution sample!
 These smaller bottles are great to keep in your kit and don’t take up much space.

-–Sunglasses: I always take my Costa sunglasses with me when we travel.
-Not only is it more comfortable on sunny days, these polarized lenses are awesome for fishing and kayaking!
+Sunglasses: I always take sunglasses with me when we travel.
+Not only is it more comfortable on sunny days, but polarized lenses are also awesome for fishing and kayaking!
 Always check and make sure your lenses have UVA and UVB protection, which can be found even on reasonably priced frames.

 We prefer the Black Diamond Storm because it has many great capabilities:

 -Light Output: high: 250 lumens, low: 60 lumens

 -Bulbs: 2 white LED, 1 red LED, 1 green LED

 -Beam Type: Flood/Spot